kljr/SpringboardVM/README.md

 * Additional sites can be put in sites/{docroot}, with a docroot you define in config/local.config.yml.
 * Vagrant will provision DrupalVM, Apache and mySQL, create virtual host entries, site databases, and install the Springboard profile.
 * Springboard Crush provides shell scripts to allow Drush Make to update Drupal core and contrib on an existing site without touching its Springboard folders.
+* SPringboard Crush configures the acceptance tests to work out of the box, with no configuration.

 ## Updating virtual hosts and adding new sites.